 Yesterday I was going through the cashier line at the grocery store.
 On that day there were Girl Scouts packing customer groceries in hopes for contributions for a cause.
-My local grocery usually expects customers to pack their own groceries, so in appreciation I gave her a few bucks.
-Out of nowhere, a memory shot into my head, so I said to her with a laugh “I used to be in the Girl Scouts as a kid, but told my mom I wanted to quit because the leader always made me stand in the corner.
-I told her that I stand in the corner enough at school.
-I didn’t need that punishment at Girl Scouts, too.”
+My local grocer usually expects customers to pack their own groceries, so in appreciation I gave her a few bucks.
+Out of nowhere, a memory shot into my head, so I said to her with a laugh “I used to be in the Girl Scouts as a kid, but told my mom I wanted to quit because the leader always made me stand in the corner.”
+I told her that I stood in the corner enough at school.
+I didn’t need that punishment at Girl Scouts, too.

-My first memories of being disciplined at school usually resulted from me talking when I was supposed to be quiet, not doing my homework, talking back to or challenging the teacher, and coming out with a cuss word (or three).
+My first memories of discipline at school usually resulted from me talking when I was supposed to be quiet, not doing my homework, talking back to or challenging the teacher, and coming out with a cuss word (or three).
 It took me a while to realize that homework wasn’t optional.
 My parents never really asked about it like many parents do.
 The excessive talking was just me.
 I was known to be very gabby, liked to answer every question, and socialize.
 Challenging teachers was something I did my entire childhood through teen years.
 If I thought a teacher was wrong, unjust, or saying/doing something they weren’t supposed to, I spoke up.
-Some teachers just plain didn’t like that!
+Most teachers obviously didn’t like that!

 I haven’t a clue how many times I was sent to the corner of the classroom to “think about” what I had done.
 The reality was that I actually enjoyed it.
 I sat there rather daydreaming about things I liked.
 In one class I would be sent to the corner behind the cubby wall.
 There it was dark and kind of cool like a fort or something.
 When the teacher would call me back to my desk I was disappointed.